Introduction

 ABS is a thermoplastic polymer that is known for its toughness, strength, and resistance to impact and chemicals.
 It is often used in automotive parts, toys, and household appliances.
 Plastic, on the other hand, is a general term that refers to a wide range of synthetic or semi-synthetic materials that can be moulded into different shapes.

-ABS (Acrylonitrile Butadiene Styrene) and plastic are both commonly used materials in manufacturing, but they have different properties and uses.
+Manufacturers commonly use both ABS (Acrylonitrile Butadiene Styrene) and plastic, but they differ in properties and uses.

 Different types of plastic have different properties, but many are lightweight and durable.
 Whether ABS is better than plastic depends on the specific application and properties required.